“You guys reminded me of Talking Heads AND Iron Maiden.”

 — Dude in Duncan BC

 RIDE THE TEMPO REVIEW OF "TO CONSUME, AND TO BE CONSUMED"

 In a world of music that tends to insult our intelligence it’s refreshing to hear a band that actually challenges us intellectually.
-Crashing Into Things prove to be highly creative in pushing genre boundaries musically, while at the same delivering insightful and thought-provoking lyrics.
+Crashing Into Things prove to be highly creative in pushing genre boundaries musically, while at the same time delivering insightful and thought-provoking lyrics.

 The Victoria, BC band combines elements of both New York post-punk and British art rock in their high-brow, anti-commercial approach.
 The twin guitars of Adrian Southward and Kalev Mihkel Kaup alternatively battle and complement each other, but they are never doing the same thing.
 In the meantime, Mike Isacson’s bass tends to dominate, creating intriguing platforms with his unconventional rhythms. -Mark Anthony Brennan

 Crashing Into Things got started when old friends Mike Isacson (bass, vocals) and Adrian Southward (guitar, drums, electronics) ran into each other at a Battles show in 2011.
 They started practicing in The Chicken Chapel, an old shack in the woods of Pender Island BC.
 High Arctic's Kalev Mihkel Kaup joined on guitar in early 2013.
 Their self-titled first album was released in February 2014 on their own Querc Records label, with artwork by Luke Ramsey.
 Videos were produced for 2 tracks, "She Said I'm Gonna Kill You" and "Pinball Man."